Hunter Henry Player Prop Bets for NFL Week 11 | New England vs. Atlanta 11/18/2021

 - Henry's 28.5 receiving yards per game in his two matchups against the Falcons are 1.0 fewer than his over/under for Thursday's game.

-- The Falcons are conceding 256.3 passing yards per game this year, the NFL's 14th-ranked pass defense.
+- The Falcons are allowing 256.3 passing yards per game this season, the NFL's 14th-ranked pass defense.

-- The Falcons' defense is 29th in the NFL, giving up 2.1 passing touchdowns per game.
+- With 19 passing TDs allowed this season, the Falcons defense is ranked 29th in the NFL.

 Recent Performances